FGRibreau/node-request-retry/README.md

 ![NPM](https://nodei.co/npm/requestretry.png?downloadRank=true) ![NPM](https://nodei.co/npm-dl/requestretry.png?months=3&height=2)

-When the connection fails with one of `ECONNRESET`, `ENOTFOUND`, `ESOCKETTIMEDOUT`, `ETIMEDOUT`, `ECONNREFUSED`, `EHOSTUNREACH`, `EPIPE`, `EAI_AGAIN` or when an HTTP 5xx error occurrs, the request will automatically be re-attempted as these are often recoverable errors and will go away on retry.
+When the connection fails with one of `ECONNRESET`, `ENOTFOUND`, `ESOCKETTIMEDOUT`, `ETIMEDOUT`, `ECONNREFUSED`, `EHOSTUNREACH`, `EPIPE`, `EAI_AGAIN` or when an HTTP 5xx or 429 error occurrs, the request will automatically be re-attempted as these are often recoverable errors and will go away on retry.

 > ## ❤️ Shameless plug